unc-csxl/orientation/frontend/higher_order_functions.md

 </tr>
 </table>

 As you can see, there is a pattern emerging!
-Let's extrapolate such that we replace our input with an arbitrary `n`:
+Let's extrapolate such that we replace our input with an arbitrary `factor`:

 <table>
 <tr><th width="460">Function Call</th><th width="520">Expected Return Value</th></tr>